malfattti/garden/Decadent Love.md

 - Decadent Love: Deviant Courtship in two Decadent Short Stories

-In this paper I will explore courtship in a broad sense in Mabel Wotton's The Fifth Edition and
+In this paper I will explore courtship in a broad sense in Mabel Wotton's The Fifth Edition and Robert W. Chambers' The Street of our Lady of the Fields.
+In The Fifth Edition

  and   (Wotton)